How to Get a Cannabis OMMP Card

 To get a Caregiver card, simply have a patient designate you as a Caregiver on his or her OMMP application.

-A Caregiver can also pick up a Patient’s medical marijuana from a facility and deliver them to the Patient.
+A Caregiver in the state of Oregon can also pick up a Patient’s medical marijuana from a facility and deliver them to the Patient.
 Our facility delights in our frequent interactions with our Patients, but understand this is not always possible.
 We want our Caregivers to know they are supported and appreciated too – for the generous and humanizing service they provide to the community.
 We will often simply refer to our guests as clients, and they include both Patients and their Caregivers.

 So if you ever need to learn how to get a cannabis OMMP card, these are the steps to follow.
 The Oregon Medical Marijuana Act (OMMA) protects medical marijuana users who comply with its requirements from Oregon criminal prosecution for production, possession, or delivery of marijuana.